gilbert/solid_use_case/README.md

 ## Control Flow Helpers

+Because we're using consistent successes and failures, we can use different functions to gain some nice control flow while avoiding those pesky if-else statements :)

+### #check_exists

 `check_exists` (alias `maybe_continue`) allows you to implicitly return a failure when a value is nil:

 ```ruby